kanduvisla/cycler/README.md

 10. Triple note, 2 voice polyphony
 11. Berserk mode

+## More features

+This library also adds an attack slope to your Model: Cycles.
+Basically it changes the volume of the playing channel by sending MIDI CC signals.

+See the AttackSlope example for more.

 <!-- 6.
 1/1 Delay
 7. 2/2 Delay
 8. 3/3 Delay -->